Damocles-fr/PPJF/README.md

 - Now go to LibreWolf on the left side panel
 - Uncheck ResistFingerprinting
-- If you use local files links, Go to Extensions in the settings page, then Local Filesystem Links, Option Check the first box, check the second if you also want a folder icon next to the folder paths, and put 0 in Retries on failure.
+- If you use local files links, Go to Extensions in the settings page, then Local Filesystem Links, Option Check the first box, check the second if you also want a folder icon next to the folder paths, check "Reveal link (open containing folder)" and put 0 in Retries on failure.

 ### 14. Adjust LibreWolf Full-Screen Settings, facultatif